PlasAJulian/Book-Organizer/README.md

 # Book-Organizer
-A small book organizer project made from C# and .NET using Microsoft visual studio
+A small book organizer project made from C# and .NET using Microsoft visual studio <br>
+Originally used more my manga